-Those white spots are pus pockets.
+Those white spots in the photo are pus pockets.
 In addition, some patients may exhibit swollen, tender lymph nodes in the neck and some with fever above about 101-102 F. The signs and symptoms are the same for both children and adults.

-Although these signs may indicate strep, a visit to the doctor is necessary to make a full determination.
-A full diagnosed is impossible by visual signs alone.
+Although these things may indicate strep, a visit to the doctor is necessary to make a full determination.
+A full diagnosis is impossible by visual signs alone.

 Adults are less likely to have this disease than children.
 For school-age children, their odds of a sore throat being strep are about 20% to 30%.
 For adults, the odds are more like 5% to 15%.